Mortimerp9/AstroChart.js/README.md

 * outer_color the color of the outer circle
 * outer_text_color the color of the text within the outer circle
 * outer_text_stroke color of the stroke around the house glyphs, this is useful if you have issue with contrast
+* outer_line is the color of the fixed house marker
 * inner_color the color of the inner circle
 * inner_text_color ...
 * inner_text_stroke color of the stroke around the house numbers